Easy Baked Brie with Fig Jam

 This post may contain affiliate links.
 Please read our disclosure policy.

-This is a must-know appetizer, Easy Figgy Baked Brie.
+This is a must-know appetizer, Easy Baked Brie with jam.
 Make for an elegant cocktail party or a quiet party of a family few.
 Always festive, fun, delectable.
 And easy!

 Baked Brie on a wood board

 We love to have an evening of cocktails and “heavy apps.”
 This means the food will be so sumptuous, so inviting and satisfying that no dinner is necessary.
 It’s a cocktail party writ small, for the family or for just a couple of us.
-In any case we’re dressed for it, like we did with Mom long after she could no longer leave the house.
-The sisters and cuzzy-caregiver would raid Mom’s jewelry box and lavish on the necklaces, all to sit in the living room for sips and cheer.
+In any case we’re dressed for it!

-The “easiest” part of this recipe is that it’s more about assembly than anything else.
-You have pieces and parts: a wheel of brie, a box of frozen puff pastry, a jar of jam (fig is my favorite here), an egg.
-Box of crackers.
+The easiest part of this recipe is that it’s more about assembly than anything else.
+You have pieces and parts:

 The egg wash brushed on the pastry imparts a gorgeous golden sheen over all.
 You can leave it at that and be happy!
 If you have another quick minute and a cookie cutter somewhere in the vicinity, take a scrap of the puff pastry and cut out a shape to lay on top.
 Pro!